Retail cannabis sales exceed $785 million; commission enacts plan to issue delivery licenses to social equity and economic opportunity applicants

 2012 – Voters approved a ballot initiative legalizing medical cannabis for patients suffering from serious health issues.
 For more information on the state’s medical cannabis program, click here.

-2016 – Voters approved a ballot initiative legalizing cannabis for adults and establishing a regulated cannabis market similar to alcohol.
+2016 – Voters approved a ballot initiative legalizing cannabis for adults and establishing a regulated cannabis market.
 The initiative took effect on December 15, eliminating penalties for limited possession and cultivation for adults’ use.

 2017 – The legislature voted to delay implementation by six months, pushing the advent of legal retail sales forward from January 1, 2018 to July 1, 2018.
 Legislators then began working on changes to the initiative.
 The House passed a bad bill that would have made major changes to the law, but MPP and its allies fought back and persuaded the Senate to defend the will of voters.
 The implementation law that ultimately passed kept most of the initiative intact, and Gov. Baker signed it into law.